allcloud-io/clisso/README.md

 ## Caveats and Limitations

 - No support for Okta applications with MFA enabled **at the application level**.
-- Yubikey Autodetection is only available on select platforms:
+- Yubikey Autodetection is only available with the prebuilt binaries on these platforms:
   - MacOS (ARM/x86)
   - Linux (x86)
   - Windows (x86)